-The MapStar TruAngle provides the horizontal angle necessary for 3D mapping from one position using the Radial with Angle mapping method.
+The MapStar TruAngle provides the horizontal vector necessary for 3D mapping from one position using the Radial with Angle mapping method.
 A user-defined zero is set and all angle measurements from that specific position are based upon that zero.
 In order to operate this device:

-- 1. Ensure to connect the laser to the TruAngle with the 4-pin cable included in the mapping package. - 2.
-Ensure the laser Bluetooth option is set for BT Enc (use BT On if not using a TruAngle). - 3.
-Refer to the MapStar TruAngle manual for further instruction.
+- Ensure to connect the laser to the TruAngle with the 4-pin cable included in the mapping package. - Ensure the laser Bluetooth option is set for BT Enc (use BT On if not using a TruAngle).